Table of Contents

 4. Investigating Packet Loss:

 Missing data packets can wreak havoc on network performance.
 Utilize packet capture tools like Wireshark to capture and analyze network traffic for signs of packet loss and retransmissions.
-Look for patterns in packet loss, such as bursts occurring during peak usage times or on specific network paths.
+Look for patterns in packet loss, such as packet bursts occurring during peak usage times or on specific network paths.
 Identifying these patterns can guide you toward the root cause of the issue.

 5. Reviewing Buffering and Queuing: